-Whether you hold shares in your name as the stockholder of record or beneficially in street name, you should be prepared to present photo identification for admittance to the annual meeting.
-Please also note that if you are not a stockholder of record but hold shares through a broker, trustee or nominee, you will need to provide proof of beneficial ownership as of the record date, such as your most recent brokerage account statement, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.
+Whether you hold shares in your name as the stockholder of record or beneficially in street name, you should be prepared to present photo identification for admittance to the Annual Meeting.
+Please also note that if you are not a street name holder, you will need to provide proof of beneficial ownership as of the Record Date, such as your most recent brokerage account statement, a copy of the voting instruction card provided by your broker, trustee or other nominee, or other similar evidence of ownership.
 The annual meeting will begin promptly at 9:00 a.m.
 PST.
 Check-in will begin at 8:30 a.m.
 PST.
-Even if you plan to attend the annual meeting, we recommend that you also vote by Internet, vote by telephone, or complete, sign and date the proxy card or voting instruction card and return it promptly in order to ensure that your vote will be counted if you later decide not to, or are unable to, attend the annual meeting.
+Even if you plan to attend the Annual Meeting, we recommend that you also vote by Internet, telephone, or complete, sign and date the proxy card or voting instruction card and return it promptly in order to ensure that your vote will be counted if you later decide not to, or are unable to, attend the Annual Meeting.